 Creating Progress Stories (Practical and Motivating Visions)

-More specifically, they would tell us that all our science, technology, economics, politics, and social memes are, at root, mental constructions.
-Only a small fraction of these mental constructions will end up being universal truths, and we can’t figure which fraction that will be in advance.
+These folks would also say that all our science, technology, economics, politics, and social memes are, at root, mental constructions.
+Only a small fraction of these mental constructions will end up being universal truths, and beyond a small subset, we can’t figure which fraction of those images will survive the test of time.